-The chain of hotel caters to all smart and eco-friendly travelers.
-More than just a place to sleep, it is a perfect place for those looking for an efficient and affordable accommodation.
+The chain of hotels caters to all smart and eco-friendly travelers.
+More than just a place to sleep, it is perfect for those looking for efficient and affordable accommodation.

-Their 15 sqm room size is equipped with king size bed and a comfy “Dream Care” mattress, exclusively developed by King Koil for POP!
+Their 15 sqm room is equipped with a king-size bed and a comfy “Dream Care” mattress, exclusively developed by King Koil for POP!
 Hotels.
-Also, their 100% cotton linen will even give you a better “good night” sleep.
-Each room also has a safe deposit box, bath towels, and complete bathroom amenities.
+Also, their 100% cotton linen will give you a better “good night” sleep.
+Each room has a safe deposit box, bath towels, and complete bathroom amenities.